weyandtim/electricity_usage/doc/click.rst

 The options for :option:`--area` correspond to the area codes used by the Electricity Maps API.

-Areas as provided by ElectricityMaps
+Areas as provided by Electricity Maps
 -----------------------------------------------------------------------

 .. list-table:: Area Codes and corresponding area as provided by Electricity Maps